nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

 However, it comes with a steep downside.
 If **no one** waits on a `Task`, and that task raises an exception, the exception is effectively swallowed until program exit, at which point it will be printed with a warning.
 If someone was waiting on that task to, say, produce output via some queue, then the program will simply hang forever, silent, inscrutable, and mysterious.

-Indeed, he situation is bad enough that I sometime summarize it as “by default, `asyncio` completely swallows exceptions off the main task.”
+Indeed, the situation is bad enough that I sometime summarize it as “by default, `asyncio` completely swallows exceptions off the main task.”
 That’s not literally true, but in my experience it is a decent mental model to start with, and usefully describes many developers' experiences with `asyncio`.

 ## What if we always waited on tasks?